 2.1) Preparation of A. fumigatus for solid-state NMR experiments

-2.1.1) Dialyze the fungal sample in phosphate buffer (pH 7.0) using a dialysis bag with a 3.5 kDa molecular weight cutoff to remove residual small molecules from the growth medium for a total period of 3 days.
+2.1.1) Dialyze the 13C, 15N-labeled fungal sample (1.2.4.) against 1 L of 10 mM phosphate buffer (pH 7.0) at 4°C using a dialysis bag with a 3.5 kDa molecular weight cutoff to remove small molecules from the growth medium for a total period of 3 days.
 The buffer is changed twice daily.

+Note: Alternatively, the sample could be washed for 6-10 times using deionized water to remove residual small molecules.

-2.1.2) Transfer the sample into a 15 mL tube and centrifuge for 3-4 mins.
+2.1.2) Transfer the sample into a 15 mL tube and centrifuge for 5 mins (10,000 x g) using a benchtop centrifuge.
 Remove the supernatant and collect the remaining fungal materials.

-2.1.3) Pack 70-80 mg of the uniformly 13C-labeled and well-hydrated sample paste into a 4-mm ZrO2 rotor or 30-50 mg to 3.2 mm rotors for solid-state NMR experiments.
-This is achieved by squeeze the sample gently using a metal rod and use a piece of Kimwipes paper to absorb the excess water.
-This process is repeated until no more materials can be added.
+2.1.3) Pack 70-80 mg of the uniformly 13C-labeled and well-hydrated sample paste into a 4-mm ZrO2 rotor or 30-50 mg to 3.2 mm rotors for NMR experiments.
+This is achieved by repetitively squeezing the sample gently using a metal rod and absorbing the excess water using paper.

-2.1.4) Tightly cap the rotor.

-2.1.5) Insert the sample into the spectrometer for solid-state NMR characterization.
+2.1.4) Tightly cap the rotor and insert the sample into the spectrometer for solid-state NMR characterization.

-Note: we suggest the use of brand-new rotors to minimize the possibility of rotor crash and sample spill in the NMR spectrometer.
-If needed, an insert can be used to serve as a secondary container inside the rotor.
+Note: The brand-new rotors are suggested to minimize the possibility of rotor crash and sample spill in the NMR spectrometer.
+If needed, a disposable Kel-F insert with sealing screws can be used to serve as a secondary container inside the rotor.

 2.2) Preparation of A. fumigatus samples for DNP experiments

-2.2.1) Prepare 100 µL of DNP solvents29,44 (also known as the DNP matrix) in an Eppendorf tube for 13C,15N-labeled fungal samples.
+2.2.1) Prepare 100 µL of DNP solvents29,44 (also known as the DNP matrix) in a 1.5 mL microcentrifuge tube for 13C,15N-labeled fungal samples.
 This DNP matrix contains a mixture of d8-glycerol/D2O/H2O (60/30/10 Vol%).

-Note: If unlabeled samples are to be investigated, then prepare the DNP matrix using 13C-depleted d8-glycerol (12C3, 99.95%; D8, 98%, Cambridge Isotope Laboratory) and D2O and H2O to avoid 13C signal contribution from the solvents.
+Note: If unlabeled samples are to be investigated, then prepare the DNP matrix using 13C-depleted d8-glycerol (12C3, 99.95%; D8, 98%) and D2O and H2O to avoid 13C signal contribution from the solvents.

-Add 0.7 mg of AMUPol45 to form 10 mM radical stock solution.
+Dissolve 0.7 mg of AMUPol45 in 100 µL DNP solvents to form 10 mM radical stock solution.
 Vortex for 2-3 minutes to ensure that radicals are fully dissolved in the solution.

-Soak 10 mg of dialyzed 13C, 15N-labeled fungal materials into 50 µL of AMUPol solution, and mildly grind the mixture using a pestle and a mortar to ensure penetration of the radicals into the porous network of fungal cell walls.
+Soak 10 mg of the dialyzed 13C, 15N-labeled fungal materials as described in prior steps (2.1.1 and 2.1.2) into 50 µL of AMUPol solution, and mildly grind the mixture using a pestle and a mortar to ensure penetration of the radicals into the porous cell walls.

-Note: To reduce the rate of hydration loss, the grinding can also take place in an Eppendorf tube using an Eppendorf micropestle.
+Note: To reduce the rate of hydration loss, the grinding can also take place in a microcentrifuge tube using a micropestle.

-Add another 30 µL of the radical solution to the grinded pellet to ensure well-hydration of the fungal sample.
+Add another 30 µL of the radical solution to the grinded pellet to further hydrate the fungal sample.

 Pack the pellet into 3.2-mm sapphire rotor, squeeze mildly and remove the excess DNP solvent.
-Add a silicone plug to prevent the loss of hydration.
-Typically, 5-30 mg of sample can be packed to the rotor and the exact amount need to be determined by the sensitivity requirement of the experiments to be conducted.
+Add a 3.2-mm silicone plug to prevent the loss of hydration.
+Typically, 5-30 mg of sample can be packed to the rotor.
+The exact amount need to be determined by the sensitivity requirement of the NMR experiments to be conducted.

-Insert and spin up the sample in a DNP spectrometer, test the sensitivity enhancement under microwave irradiation and run the designed experiments to determine cell wall structure.
+Insert and spin up the sample in a DNP spectrometer, measure a DNP-enhanced spectrum under microwave irradiation and compare it with the microwave-off spectrum.
+This will lead to an enhancement factor εon/off, which should be 20-40 for these complex materials.
+Run the designed experiments to determine cell wall structure.

 Preparation of plant biomass for NMR and DNP studies